micbay/RaceTimerAndController/README.md

 <img src="Images/ScreenShots/LiveLeaderBoard.png"  alt="1" Width="500px">

 ### **Live Race Racer Displays**
 During a live race, the 7-segment, racer displays will show the current lap, and lap time for each active racer/lane.
-If it is a **Lap** or **Timed** race, whenever a racer completes a lap, the just finished lap number & lap time are briefly, "flashed" to the racer display for a couple seconds, before the returning to the running live lap time updates.
+If it is a **Lap** or **Timed** race, whenever a racer completes a lap, the just finished lap number & lap time are briefly, "flashed" to the racer display for a couple seconds, before returning to the running live lap time updates.
 In a drag race, there is no flash period, and the racer displays will always show the live running/completed heat time for each lane.

 <table>
   <tr>